kewlrus/hitler-sort/readme.md

-# Welcome to the Stalin Sort Repo :clipboard:
+# Welcome to the Hitler Sort Repo :clipboard:

 ![poster](stalin-sort.jpeg)

-## What is Stalin Sort? :question:
+## What is Hitler Sort? :question:

 ### Introduction

-Stalin Sort is an efficient sorting algorithm, serving as a systematic method for placing the elements of a random access file or an array in order.
-Stalin Sort is also know as the best sorting algorithm of all times because of its AMAZING capacity of always ordering an array with an O(n) performance.
+Hitler Sort is an efficient sorting algorithm, serving as a systematic method for placing the elements of a random access file or an array in order.
+Hitler Sort is also know as the best sorting algorithm of all times because of its AMAZING capacity of always ordering an array with an O(n) performance.

 ### How it works?